koichi055/quip-automation-amazon/README.md

 ## 📋 Overview

-The GO-AI team at Amazon VAR managed Connect defects through a shared Quip Spreadsheet updated manually once per day, 5 days a week.
+The GO-AI team at Amazon VAR managed quality defects through a shared Quip Spreadsheet updated manually once per day, 5 days a week.
 A team member would download a CSV from QuickSight, clean it, compare it against the Quip, and paste rows manually — a process prone to human error, data lag, and single-person dependency.

 This script fully automates that pipeline: it reads the raw QuickSight export, intelligently compares it against the live Quip sheet, and produces a clean Excel file ready to import — in under 3 minutes.